Fresh figs, creamy tahini and frozen bananas are blended until smooth to create this rich and refreshing Fig and Tahini Smoothie!

 But now that the fresh ones are in season, I love to put them on top of my oatmeal and even blend them into smoothies.

 Today I'm sharing a unique, yet delicious recipe for a Fig and Tahini Smoothie!
+Top this smoothie with Crunchy Tahini Granola, and you'll be in tahini heaven!

 What's not to love about two of my favorite ingredients blended up into one creamy, refreshing smoothie.